huggingface/transformers/docs/source/main_classes/trainer.rst

 **Optimizer:**

-DeepSpeed has several tested with ZeRO optimizers, which are Adam, OneBitAdam, and Lamb.
-It, however, can import other optimizers from torch.
+DeepSpeed's main optimizers are Adam, OneBitAdam, and Lamb.
+These have been thoroughly tested with ZeRO and are thus recommended to be used.
+It, however, can import other optimizers from ``torch``.
 The full documentation is `here
 <https://www.deepspeed.ai/docs/config-json/#optimizer-parameters>`__.

 If you don't configure the ``optimizer`` entry in the configuration file, the :class:`~transformers.Trainer` will